 Produced by WWE Studios, Ambrose stars as Shaw, a police detective who returns to active duty after going through psychiatric treatment following the death of his partner on duty.

 However, when he unravels the involvement of his fellow detectives in some illegal activities and the murder of drug dealer George Freemont, Shaw comes on the target of those dirty cops who try to frame him in a homicide.
 Now, Shaw must save his own life as well as the evidence to clear his name.

-Moreover, this was very much predictable, and even through it was no suspense-thriller; at least there could have been some kind of characterisation attached to keep the viewers glued till the end.
+Moreover, this was very much predictable, and even though it was no suspense-thriller; at least there could have been some kind of characterization attached to keep the viewers glued to the end.

 Written by Nathan Brooks and Bobby Lee Darby

 Starring: Dean Ambrose, Roger Cross, Daniel Cudmore, Lochlyn Munro, Ty Olsson, Sarah Smyth, Rebecca Marshall, Toby Levins, Bill Dow, Sharon Taylor, and Matthew Harrison.